lake-lab/lake-lab.github.io/_pages/projects.md

 - <a href="https://cims.nyu.edu/~brenden/papers/FeinmanLake2021ICLR.pdf">Feinman, R. and Lake, B. M. (2020).
 Learning Task-General Representations with Generative Neuro-Symbolic Modeling.</a> <em>International Conference on Learning Representations (ICLR)</em>.

 __Future directions__
-- Neuro-symbolic models of human reasoning on the Abstraction and Reasoning Corpus (ARC) (with Solim LeGris and Todd Gureckis)
+- Build neuro-symbolic models of human reasoning on the Abstraction and Reasoning Corpus (ARC) (with Solim LeGris and Todd Gureckis)
-- Modeling the illusion of explanatory depth using neuro-symbolic models (with Solim LeGris and Todd Gureckis)
+- Model the illusion of explanatory depth using neuro-symbolic models (with Solim LeGris and Todd Gureckis)